On the finiteness length of some soluble linear groups: Introduction

-An alternative proof of the inequality $\phi(\Gamma) \leq \vert S\vert -1 $ above was announced by K.~Wortman~\cite[2169]{BEW}.
-While giving a stronger version of Bux's equality, Theorem~\bref{Bux's} furnishes further examples of non-metabelian soluble linear groups with prescribed finiteness properties.
-To the best of our knowledge, the only known cases were Abels--Witzel groups in characteristic zero (see Section~\bref{ExemploConjectura} and~\cite{StefanAbels}) and Bux's own examples~\cite{Bux04}.
+An alternative proof of the inequality $\phi(\Gamma) \leq \vert S\vert -1$ (positive characteristic) was announced by K.~Wortman~\cite[p.~2169]{BEW}.
+While giving a stronger version of Bux's result, Theorem~\ref{Bux's} furnishes further examples of non-metabelian soluble linear groups with prescribed finiteness properties.
+To the best of our knowledge, the only known cases were Abels--Witzel's groups (see Section~\ref{ExemploConjectura} and~\cite{StefanAbels}) and Bux's own examples~\cite{Bux04}.

-The reader familiar with the theory of $S$-arithmetic groups might notice that Theorem~\bref{Bux's} is `uninteresting' in characteristic zero---in this case $\phi(\Gamma)$ does not depend on the cardinality of $S$ by the Kneser--Tiemeyer local-global principle~\cite[Theorem~3.1]{Tiemeyer}, and moreover $\phi(\Gamma) = \infty$ by~\cite[Theorem~4.3 and (the proof of)~Theorem~4.4]{Tiemeyer}.
-Nevertheless, the charm of Theorem~\bref{Bux's} lies in the uniformity of its statement---i.e. independent of characteristic---and in the mix of ingredients used to prove it, namely: higher dimensional isoperimetric inequalities for $S$-arithmetic lattices~\cite{BEW}, a homotopical obstruction intrinsic to the group schemes considered (Theorem~\bref{apendice}), and---in positive characteristic---a geometric obstruction for many groups acting nicely on finite-dimensional contractible complexes~\cite{Gandini}.
+It is natural to wonder which properties of $S$-arithmetic subgroups, or of associated symmetric spaces and buildings, are intrinsic to the underlying algebraic group and thus independent of the field of definition.
+(Compare e.g. cohomological finiteness properties~\cite{BoSe,BKWRank} and distortion dimension~\cite{BuxWortman07,BEW} in the semi-simple case.)
+For our groups, although the work of Tiemeyer~\cite[Theorem~4.3 and (the proof of)~Theorem~4.4]{Tiemeyer} implies the stronger result $\phi(\Gamma) = \infty$ when $\K$ has characteristic zero, Theorem~\ref{Bux's} is advantageous in the sense that its inequalities are \emph{uniform}, i.e. independent of characteristic.

-Examples of non-soluble $S$-arithmetic groups that fit into the framework of Theorems~\bref{apendice} and~\bref{Bux's} arise from parabolic subgroups of classical groups.
+Examples of non-soluble groups that fit into the framework of Theorems~\ref{apendice} and~\ref{Bux's} arise, for instance, from parabolic subgroups of classical groups.

-\begin{exm} Recall that the (standard) parabolic subgroups of $\SL_n$ over a field $\K$ are the subgroups of block upper triangular matrices.
-Pictorially,
+\begin{exm} Recall that the (standard) parabolic subgroups of $\SL_n$ over a field $\K$ are the subgroups of block (upper or lower) triangular matrices.
+Pictorially, a parabolic $\mcP \leq \SL_n$ is e.g. of the form